FelipeLecot/Memento-Mori-Calendar/README.md

 # ReadMe

-Memento mori is a side project I did just to kill time!
+Memento mori is a side project I did just to kill time.
 Enjoy watching your weeks go by!

 ## Prepare the content